 Jew.
 In most cases even if he does not want to be one, he will be

 compelled to admit it; otherwise, others will point a finger at him, asking,

 The term Jew is related to Judah, Jacob’s fourth son from Leah.

-this derivation, and sometimes were reminded of it by descendants of other
+sometimes were reminded of it by descendants of other tribes challenging them

-the other hand, there were groups and individuals who, though not descendants
+there were groups and individuals who, though not descendants of Judah or

-of Judah or from any of the other tribes of Israel, succeeded in their
+from any of the other tribes of Israel, succeeded in their efforts at being

 This was not easy.
 The people of Shechem wanted to do it and even went

 through the full rite of circumcision of every male, yet were slaughtered and